saksham7685/dental-cavity-detector/README.md

-### Here's a README.md file for your Dental Cavity Detection project, based on the provided Jupyter Notebook content.

-## Dental Cavity Detection using Mask R-CNN
+# Dental Cavity Detection using Mask R-CNN
 This project implements a Mask R-CNN model to detect and segment dental cavities in X-ray images.
 The model is fine-tuned on a custom dataset of dental X-rays and their corresponding cavity masks to perform instance segmentation.

 ## 🚀 Features